OVERVIEW

 Inspections

-Duquesne Light Company will be performing routine inspections on the existing BI-Crescent transmission line and respective structures.
+During and after construction, Duquesne Light Company will continue to perform routine inspections on the BI-Crescent transmission line and respective structures.
 Typically, there are 4 types of inspections: helicopter, drone, Right of Way (ROW), and subsurface inspection.
 For the most part, these inspections will go unnoticed as many are very quick procedures, but we wanted to bring them to your attention:

 Helicopter – Above Grade Inspections